Shailendra9k/friends-zone/README.md

 ### Friends-Zone Intro

-This project is created to keep records of friends with basic information of friends with their photo and contact details.
+This project is created to keep records of friends with basic information of friends with their photo name and job details.

 ### Create app